-Generally, services received from an Out-of-Network Provider under this product are not covered except for Emergency Care, Urgent Care, or when allowed as a result of a Referral by us.
+Generally, services received from an Out-of-Network Provider under this product are not covered except for Emergency Care, Urgent Care.

 When you receive Covered Services from a Provider, we will, to the extent applicable, apply claim processing rules to the claim submitted for those Covered Services.
 These rules evaluate the claim information and, among other things, determine the accuracy and appropriateness of the procedure and diagnosis codes included in the claim.
 Applying these rules may affect our determination of the Maximum Allowed Amount.
 Our application of these rules does not mean that the Covered Services you received were not Medically Necessary.
 It means we have determined that the claim was submitted inconsistent with procedure coding rules and/or reimbursement policies.
 For example, your Provider may have submitted the claim using several procedure codes when there is a single procedure code that includes all of the procedures that were performed.
 When this occurs, the Maximum Allowed Amount will be based on the single procedure code rather than a separate Maximum Allowed Amount for each billed code.